Dans-labs/CLARIAH_CMDI/README.md

   -H, --hierarchy             extract hierarchy of CMDI fields -i inputfile, --ifile       Input CMDI file
-                              Provide an input file in CMDI/XML format -D inputfolder, --idir      Input folder with CMDI files Does processing of all fields in the folder -o outputfile, --ofile      Output file
+                              Provide an input file in CMDI/XML format -d inputfolder, --idir      Input folder with CMDI files Does processing of all fields in the folder -o outputfile, --ofile      Output file
                               Provide an file to save fields statistics or export metadata